This is a slightly modified version of the original post from June 6, 2017

 Let’s use the game Cacao as an example.
 I start at the bottom until I get to a game that I would rather play, in this case, Cacao made it all the way up to Walnut Grove.
 I would rather play Walnut Grove over Cacao, so I go back down to Ticket to Ride.
 Given the choice between Cacao and Ticket to Ride, I could go either way.
 That makes Cacao another 8 for me.

-I created a Geeklist on BGG since that’s where I would be doing the ratings.
+I created a geeklist on BGG since that’s where I would be doing the ratings.
+Use the button below to check it out.